US-23 reopens after gas line rupture near Fenton - NewsBreak

 ABOUT

-Read the latest Detroit, Michigan news and weather from WXYZ Detroit - 7 Action News, updated throughout the day.https://www.wxyz.com/
+Read the latest Lansing-Jackson, Michigan news and weather from WSYM FOX 47, updated throughout the day.https://www.fox47news.com/

 Comments / 0